-It is the policy of the NIST CCC to progress children through the Center's classrooms using the child's date of birth as the sole criterion except for transitions between the infant rooms, which is based on mobility.
+It is the policy of the NIST CCC to progress children through the Center's classrooms using the child's date of birth as the main criterion with special considerations for special needs, except for transitions between the infant rooms, which is based on mobility.
 The Center Director will issue a survey in the spring of each year to determine enrollment and class assignments for the upcoming school year with the most readily available information, which is subject to change depending on individual circumstances.
-Parents should understand that enrollment at the Center is fluid and that circumstances may prevent a child from getting into a desired classroom.
+Parents should understand that enrollment at the Center is fluid and that we do not take requests for specific classrooms.
 However, the Center's curriculum and space is flexible enough to accommodate the age ranges that may be placed in any one classroom, depending on enrollment.